scumbug/fsd2020/README.md

 # PCP FSD SSF Final Assessment

-App is deployed on hobby dyno at heroku
+App is deployed on a hobby dyno at heroku

 DB is hosted on an Azure VM

 https://goodreads.imcs.fyi/